calogera/DataHubSystem/_posts/2016-01-30-Administration Guide.markdown

 Note that the collection management page includes a  searching box.
 It is useful to know if a product is collected somewhere.

+<a name="SystemManagementPanel"></a>
 **System Management Panel**

 The system management is used to configure basic information in the system.
 The Administrator from here can access the following sections:
 <ol>
-1. Mail configuration: In this form it is possible to configure the SMTP server address, the username, password and e-mail account details to send communications to the users.
+1. Mail configuration: In this form it is possible to configure the SMTP server address, the
+2. username, password and e-mail account details to send communications to the users.

 ![](https://raw.githubusercontent.com/calogera/DataHubSystem/gh-pages/images/fig-15.png)
 *Mail configuration management Panel*